Blitz (company)

 is a tuning company headquartered in Nishitōkyō, Tokyo, Japan.
 It formerly specialized in turbo compression using Kühnle, Kopp & Kausch turbos on their first achievements, Blitz is now a general tuner offering parts ranging from simple pressure gauge to supercharging kit, including body kits.

-Tuning

-Blitz is not a brand specific tuner.
-Although it often presents the spearheading Nissan Skyline, Blitz also works on models from companies such as Subaru, Mitsubishi, Honda and Toyota.
-Also, it has a subsidiary specializing in European cars called Blitz AG.

 Motorsports

 Blitz also stands out in motorsport events such as in D1GP and drag racing.
 In D1GP, the company is represented by Ken Nomura and his Blitz D1 Spec ER34 Skyline.
 Blitz is also present in drag racing thanks to a Toyota Supra which cuts the quarter mile in about 9 seconds.

+Media

+Blitz is featured prominently in the racing manga and anime series, MF Ghost, with the company's logo appearing prominently on the main character's Toyota 86.